francesbelleza/mindfulness-tracker/PLANNING.md

   - A clean, mobile-friendly interface using a burnt orange/white/black color palette with emoji-based interactions.

 [✅] **Cloud-Based Data Storage**
-  - User check-ins, reflections, and feedback are stored in SQLite locally (PostgreSQL available for deployment via Render), making the app scalable and persistent beyond local development.
+  - User check-ins, AI-generated practices, and journal prompts are stored in PostgreSQL via Supabase, making the app scalable and persistent beyond local development.

 ---